Devisrisamidurai/Devops/cm87ol9yg000009jmd2yy8rhy.md

 * When you run a container **without choosing a network**, it automatically connects to the **default bridge network**.
 This setup allows containers to communicate using their names on the same network, making it perfect for standalone apps on a single host.

 * Think of the bridge network as a connector that links networks together.
 It creates a **private network on the host**, enabling containers to talk to each other.
-If you want to expose the application to the outside world,then forward it to a port number.Docker ensures that connections between different networks remain blocked to keep everything secure.
+If you want to expose the application to the outside world, then forward it to a port number.
+Docker ensures that connections between different networks remain blocked to keep everything secure.

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1741886916953/cbe9cc97-9f3e-418f-a6c6-abfd85a53e07.png align="center")